A Sojourn in Southeastern Arizona

 Days 1, 2 & 3: Tucson

 Spend your first few days exploring Tucson and, if the weather is warm, lounging by the pool.
 On your first full day in town, head first to the Arizona-Sonora Desert Museum, which is more zoo than museum and is the state's best introduction to the flora and fauna of the Sonoran Desert.
 The museum is just a few miles down the road from the west unit of Saguaro National Park, so once you've gotten familiar with life in the desert, strike out on the trail or on a scenic drive to get up close and personal with some gigantic saguaro cacti.
 If you're in good shape, I recommend hiking the Hugh Morris Trail to the summit of Wasson Peak, which has superb views across miles of desert.
 Try to stick around until sunset so that you can watch the light of the setting sun on the petroglyphs at Signal Hill, which is within the national park.
 The next day, visit the Tucson Museum of Art and wander around downtown Tucson's historic neighborhoods to get a feel for the city's mix of Spanish, Mexican, and Anglo history.
-If your timing is right, take a guided tour of one of the museum's historic homes.
-In the afternoon, visit Tohono Chul Park and Sabino Canyon.
+On Day 3, hike, bike, birdwatch, or swim in a swimming hole at Sabino Canyon Recreation Area.

 Day 4: Tubac